hungaikev/faq/src/main/scala/com/lightbend/faq/streams/blogs/README.md

 testing for this in addition to the correctness of the output, when designing complex functional tests for a distributed system

+After getting started with actors and welcoming the benefits of this approach, it is not uncommon for people to encounter traditional concurrent-programming and distributed-systems problems—related to flow control, out-of-memory exceptions, or poor performance—which can be somewhat discouraging.
+This is usually when people discover the Akka Streams API